jacobhood/Challonge-DotNet/README.md

 ## Installation

-The library is available through NuGet.
-Install as you would any other package.
+The library will soon be available on Nuget.

 ## Usage